-Operating expenses or OPEX are deemed essential for analysing a firm’s operational performance.
+Operating expense or OPEX are deemed essential for analysing a firm’s operational performance.
 Consequently, it proves useful for both management and financial analysts and helps them to gain a fair understanding of the firm’s cost and sales efficiency.

 Operating expenses meaning can be defined as the costs incurred while performing a company’s vital commercial or operational activities.
 Notably, such activities tend to differ from one industry to another.
-To elaborate, a business activity which is classified as functional activity in a sector may be categorised as a financial or investment activity in other industries.
+To elaborate, a business activity that is classified as functional activity in a sector may be categorised as a financial or investment activity in other industries.

 One can quickly identify the operating expenses of a firm by scrutinising a firm’s ledger for those costs which impact the production or service cost directly.

 Some of the most common operating expenses examples include –

 It must be noted that operating expenses do not include instances like the cost of goods sold, which are reported separately in an income statement.
 The primary reason is that the COGS relates directly to a firm’s core production as opposed to its daily operations.

 However, some companies tend to include the cost of goods sold or COGS as operating expense.
 Typically, a company may factor in the cost of repair of facilities, direct material, and taxes on production units as operating expense.
 Companies usually follow this practice with the hope of expanding their operating budget to secure higher funding in the next year.

 Also, other instances like amortisation, depreciation, lawsuit settlement, restructuring expenses, etc. are not included in operating expenses and are categorised as non-operating expenses.